SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Joint Row-Column Communication Strategy

 \subsection{Problem Formulation for Optimal Communication}

 As outlined in the workflow, the second stage involves solving an optimization problem to determine the optimal communication strategy for each nonzero element.
-The key insight underlying this optimization is that each nonzero entry $(i,j)$ in the off-diagonal submatrices of $\mathbf{A}$ can be satisfied through either of two communication strategies: fetching the corresponding row of $\mathbf{B}$ (column-based strategy using column index $j$) or computing and returning the corresponding row of $\mathbf{C}$ (row-based strategy using row index $i$).
-Since multiple nonzero entries may share the same row or column indices, communication of a single row can satisfy multiple entries simultaneously.
+The key insight underlying this optimization is that each nonzero entry $(i,j)$ in the off-diagonal submatrices of $\mathbf{A}$ can be {covered} through either of two communication strategies: {communicating} the corresponding row of $\mathbf{B}$ (column-based strategy using column index $j$) or computing and {communicating} the corresponding row of $\mathbf{C}$ (row-based strategy using row index $i$).
+Since multiple nonzero entries may share the same row or column indices, communication of a single {$\mathbf{B}$ or $\mathbf{C}$} row can cover multiple entries simultaneously.
 For example, as illustrated in~\Cref{fig/method:complicated_pre_post_graph}, nonzero entries $\{b,c,d\}$ can be covered by communicating row $\mathbf{C}^{(0,:)}$ (row index 0), while entries $\{c,f,h\}$ can be covered by communicating row $\mathbf{B}^{(6,:)}$ (column index 6).
+The goal is therefore to \textbf{select a minimum-cost set of $\mathbf{B}$-row and $\mathbf{C}$-row communications that collectively cover all nonzero entries}.

-A naive solution to this problem would be to employ a greedy algorithm: count the number of nonzero entries covered by each row and column, sort them in descending order by coverage, and iteratively select rows or columns until all nonzero entries are covered.
+A naive solution to this problem is to employ a greedy algorithm: count the number of nonzero entries covered by each row and column, sort them in descending order by coverage, and iteratively select rows or columns until all nonzero entries are covered.
 However, this greedy approach has two drawbacks: (1) it cannot guarantee global optimality, as greedy selections may lead to suboptimal overall communication costs, and (2) it incurs substantial overhead from iteratively counting coverage and updating statistics.